Illustration of How Acid Brightens Flavor in Soups, Sauces, and Braises

 Cream and butter sauces

-Rich sauces can be the most dependent on acid.
-Hollandaise, beurre blanc, cream-based pasta sauces, and mustard sauces all use acidity as part of their structure.
-In many of these sauces, the acid is built in from the start, whether through wine, vinegar, mustard, or citrus.
-That acid keeps the fat from becoming cloying.
+Rich sauces are often the most dependent on acid.
+Hollandaise, beurre blanc, cream-based pasta sauces, mustard sauces, and many compound pan sauces use acidity as part of their structure.

-Why braises often need finishing acid
+Why braises often need acid at the end

-Matching acid to the dish
+Matching the acid to the dish

-• Lamb can benefit from lemon, yogurt, or red wine vinegar.
+• Lamb can benefit from lemon, yogurt, or red wine vinegar

-• Chicken braises often welcome lemon, white wine, or white wine vinegar.
+• Chicken braises often welcome lemon, white wine, or white wine vinegar

 When to add acid in a braise

-How to Balance Without Making Food Sour
+How to Use Acid Without Making Food Sour

-Start small
+Start with small amounts

-Taste with salt in place
+Taste after salt is in place

-Consider sweetness and fat
+Consider fat and sweetness

 Use heat carefully